 Particularly in baroque keyboard music, but also in the early classical period, various combinations of ornaments can be found.
 Despite being written vertically above the same note, they are to be performed in sequence.

 When encoding the example above, both ornaments will be positioned above the same note.
-The encoded order of the elements, moreover, should correspond to the performed sequence, which in this example is top to bottom: first the turn, then the mordent.
+The encoded order of the elements, moreover, may correspond to the performed sequence, which in this example is top to bottom: first the turn, then the mordent.
+As every renderer deals differently with such combined ornaments it is best practice to encode the performed sequence additionally with @next and @prev attributes.
+The visual order can be specified globally with @aboveorder in the preceding